SaiIndusVision/Slotify/readme.md

    - Run Local Server:

      ```bash
-     python manage.py runserver 8001 ### Strict use since backend is running on 8001
+     python manage.py runserver 8001 ### Strict use since frontend is running on 8001
      ```

 3. **Set Up the Frontend**: